Imran4424/Software-Architecture/SolidPrinciples.md

 # Liskov's Substitution Principle

-Objects should be replaceable with their
+Objects should be replaceable with their subtypes without affecting the correctness of the program.

 # Interface Segregation Principle